DRaborn02/unet-training-set-data-trimmer/README.md

 * To include a testing dataset, you can manually copy colored cropped images to membrane/test/.
 One has been provided in the files for now.

-* The current images provided in unedited_images and unedited_labels are from [Sidewalk Concrete Slab Joint Dataset](https://www.yuhanjiang.com/dataset/).
-Our eventual goal is to train the membrane on our own lidar scans from the rover.

 ### Future Plans

-Our next step would likely be to create a script that creates the unedited images we need from our lidar scans.
-We would need to manually draw in the labels using some sort of photo editing software such as Krita or Gimp.